A Generalised Theory of Proportionality in Collective Decision Making: The Model

 The model of committee elections has been extensively studied in the literature; we refer to the book by \citet{lac-sko:multiwinner-book} and to the book chapter by \citet{FSST-trends}. \item[Public Decisions.]
 Here, we assume that the set of candidates is divided into $z$ disjoint pairs $C = \bigcup_{r \in [z]} C_r$, $|C_r| = 2$ for each $r \in [z]$ and $C_r \cap C_s = \emptyset$ for all $r, s \in [z]$ with $r \neq s$.
 For each pair we must select a single candidate, thus, the feasibility constraints are given as:

 Intuitively, each pair corresponds to an issue on which a binary decision needs to be made; one candidate in the pair corresponds to the ``yes''-decision, and the other one to the ``no''-decision.
-This model has been studied by \citet{conitzer2017fair}, \citet{fre-kah-pen:variable_committee_elections}, and \citet{sko-gor:proportional_public_decisions}.
-One particularly appealing application domain for this model is to support negotiations among groups of entities in order to establish a common policy (e.g., negotiations among political parties that want to form a governing coalition). \end{description}
+This model has been studied by \citet{fre-kah-pen:variable_committee_elections}, and \citet{sko-gor:proportional_public_decisions}.
+One particularly appealing application domain for this model is to support negotiations among groups of entities in order to establish a common policy (e.g., negotiations among political parties that want to form a governing coalition).
+A variant of this model, where for each issue $r$ more than two alternative options are available---$|C_r| \geq 2$, has been also considered in the literature~\cite{conitzer2017fair,bri-mar-pap-pet:proporitonlaity-on-independent-issues}. \end{description}

 In this paper we additionally introduce an intermediate model that is more specific than the general model with arbitrary feasibility constraints, yet still more expressive than the models of committee elections and public decisions.
 This model is similar to the one of committee elections with diversity constraints, as studied by \citet{conf/aaai/BredereckFILS18}, \citet{conf/ijcai/CelisHV18}, and \citet{azi:committees-soft-constraints}. \begin{description} \item[Committee elections with disjoint attributes.]
 Here, we assume that the set of candidates is divided into $z$ disjoint groups $C = \bigcup_{r \in [z]} C_r$, $C_r \cap C_s = \emptyset$ for $r, s \in [z]$, $r \neq s$.
 For each group $r \in [z]$ we are given two numbers: a lower and an upper quota, denoted respectively as $\lquota{r}$ and $\uquota{r}$.
 The goal is to select $k$ candidate so that the number of candidates selected from each set $C_r$ is between $\lquota{r}$ and $\uquota{r}$.